christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Different levels of availabilty and their respective downtimes are listed in the table \ref{table:availability-classes}.
 They are divided into availability classes based on the Availability Environment Classification (AEC) of the Harvard Research Group (HRG).
 Note that this notation may be outdated due to the ambiguous use of the terms disaster, reliable, available, and fault-tolerant, but is still the most complete and accepted classification scheme.

 \begin{table}[h!]
-    \caption{Various availability classes and the respective annual downtime, based on the Availability Environment Classification (AEC) of the Harvard Research Group (HRG)}
+    \caption[Various availability classes and the respective annual downtime]{Various availability classes and the respective annual downtime, based on the Availability Environment Classification (AEC) of the Harvard Research Group (HRG)}
     \centering
     \def\arraystretch{1.5}
     \begin{tabularx}{\textwidth}{>{\bfseries}l r r X}